joachimesque/pyreNoel/README.md

 # pyreNoel.py

-## A secret-santa for groups where no one is single.
+## A Secret Santa draw generator for groups and families where no one is single.

 Let's say your group of friends or your family is comprised of couples.
 You want to organize a Secret Santa for every person and their significant other.